What is personal growth?

 You will be tempted to compare yourself to others.
 You’ll look at them and make a snap judgment.
 And you’ll have a verdict: they’re either better or worse off than you.
 But your comparison is neither fair nor helpful.

-Until you receive your checklist at the end of the course, get up right now and write up a Post-it for yourself:
+Until you do anything, get up right now and write up a Post-it for yourself:

 “Compare yourself to yourself.”

 Stick it on your computer, or maybe an extra copy or two around your office or someplace else where you’ll see it often.